SAP-samples/integration-mcp-gateway/README.md

 ## Session Overview

-## Scenario
+### Business Scenario

-**Company:** BestRun
+**BestRun** receives a procurement request: "Source 500 units of Material M-4821 for delivery to Hamburg, Germany."

+Multiple suppliers offer this material from plants in different locations.
+The agent must evaluate each option and recommend the optimal supplier — balancing risk exposure, stock availability, and logistics distance.
-**Challenge:** The company BestRun wants to optimize their procurement process by establishing a Risk Assessment Process using an AI Agent.
+The company **BestRun** wants to optimize their procurement process by establishing a Risk Assessment Process using an AI Agent.

+**Goal:** Select most reliable supplier for each material taking into consideration the risk associated with a location of the plant, stock levels of the material at a plant and physical distance of the plant from delivery location.

 **Data Sources:**
 | Source | Content |